LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 ![](asset/ROC.png)   ![](asset/ROC-inception.png)

 For explainations on ROC curve (Receiver Operating Characteristic) also called AUC (Area Under the Curve), you can see this [video](https://www.youtube.com/watch?v=OAl6eAyP-yo).
+In a nutshell a good classifier, ie separating well the two classes in a binary classification like task 1 and task 2 questions above, will get a high AUC (close to 1).
+In our case, reasonable performance achieved with task 2.
+A poor classifier will get closer to the diagonal line with an AUC closer to 0.5 (random guessing).
+This is what happens here for task 1 (predicting melanoma or not).